ASD-ADF/ASD_Task_3/README.md

 Menu Application:
    1. insert new data
    2. print all data
-   3. find and print a data by ID
+   3. find and print a data (search by ID)
    4. edit data by ID
    5. delete data by ID
    0. exit